Sama (company): Lawsuit

-The threatened lawsuit follows a Time report detailing how Sama recruited the moderators under the false pretense that they would take jobs at call centers.
+In March 2022, the law firm Nzili and Sumbi Advocates published a letter on behalf of former Sama employee Daniel Motaung, threatening legal action against Sama if the company did not address twelve demands.
+Demands included that the company adhere to Kenyan labor, privacy, and health laws; that they provide adequate healthcare and insurance for their employees; and that they improve compensation.
+In 2019, Motaung was fired for organizing a strike and trying to unionize Sama employees over poor working conditions and pay.
+The threatened lawsuit followed a Time report detailing how Sama recruited content moderators under the false pretense that they would take jobs at call centers.
 According to the report, the moderators, who were recruited from all parts of the continent, only learned about the nature of their work after signing employment contracts and moving to the center in Nairobi.
-The moderators sift through social media posts on all platforms, including Facebook, to remove those that spread and perpetuate hate, misinformation and violence.
+The moderators sift through social media posts on all platforms, including Facebook, to remove those that spread hate, misinformation and violence.
+On March 29, 2022, the law firm gave Meta and Sama 21 days to respond to the claims or face legal action.

 In a post published after the revelation, Sama denied any wrongdoing and said the company is transparent in its hiring practices and maintains a culture that "prioritizes the health and well-being of employees".